MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 After the policy has been applied, the "Office Automatic Updates 2.0" scheduled task must run.
 It will detect the updated policy and update the assigned channel.
 When the task runs again, it detects the new assigned channel and Office updates to a new build from that channel.
 The Office user interface on the client device will not show the updated channel until a build of Office from the new channel is installed

+> [!NOTE]
+> If you are deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](/mem/intune/apps/apps-add-office365) app, the channel you select will be re-evaluated and enforced during policy refresh.
+It is recommended that any update channel policies in your environment match the channel selection for your app assignment.
+If the channels do not match, this will cause unexpected channel flipping under the following circumstances:
+>   - Deploying Microsoft 365 Apps using the Microsoft 365 Apps for Windows 10 and later app.
+>   - The app is configured using the Configuration designer.
+>   - The app is assigned as required.

 ## Considerations when changing channels

 - When moving from a channel with a higher build number to a channel with a lower build number (such as Current Channel to Semi-Annual Enterprise Channel), binary delta compression is not applied.
 Because of this, the update will be larger than normal.
 The update, however, will not be as large as a full installation of Microsoft 365 Apps.